mynlp/pnmt/README.md

 Feel free to send a PR or feature request, I will reply at my best.

-I am busy with other stuffs so the repository might update slow from 2022.05.26
+I am busy with other stuffs so the repository might update slow from 2022.05.26.
+The repository might stop developing for a while due to personal reasons, but if you have any question, do not hesitate to raise a issue.